 In Sydney, I decided to visit Dymocks books and check out how the picture books are displayed.

-The picture story books are sorted into alphabetical order.
-Unless you are a feature author, you get your display at the front.
+The picture storybooks are sorted into alphabetical order.
+Unless you are a featured author, you get your display at the front.
 My surname would mean my picture story books would be in the W section.
 That’s not a bad thing…I’ll be in the same company as Margaret Wild and Bruce Whatley.

 Life Imitating Art Moment.

-I finished my lunch in the sunshine at Callan Park (at Writting NSW), then I walked into the classroom and Lisa is waving her arms around shouting.
-I was a bit confused, then I realised she was saying ‘Birds!
+I finished my lunch in the sunshine at Callan Park (at Writing NSW), then I walked into the classroom, and Lisa is waving her arms around shouting.
+I was a bit confused; then I realised she was saying ‘Birds!
 In the classroom!’
 The two blackbirds had hopped into our classroom.
 It was this funny moment of life imitating art.
-In Lisa’s book, Mrs Majestic-Jones freaks out about birds in the classroom, but thankfully Ruby Lee saved the day.
+In Lisa’s book, Mrs. Majestic-Jones freaks out about birds in the classroom, but thankfully, Ruby Lee saved the day.

 Anyway, Lisa and I manage to shoo the blackbirds out.
 We laughed at what just happened.
 It was a ‘special moment’ and one for my new journal.